LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Motivation Preliminary Study

 \section{Motivation \& Preliminary Study}

-In this section, we first give a motivating example in detail to show efficiency degradation issues in real-world NMT systems.
-We then present a comprehensive empirical study based on 1455 state-of-the-art NMT systems, which reveals an important vulnerability in existing NMT systems that may suffer from significant efficiency degradation.
+In this section, we first give a motivating example in detail to show efficiency degradation issues in real-world large language models (LLMs).
+We then present a comprehensive empirical study based on 20,543 state-of-the-art LLMs, which reveals an important vulnerability in existing LLMs that may suffer from significant efficiency degradation.